-- After your first no show or late cancellation, in order to avoid being restricted from using from using Handshake or other career center resources, a letter (written or email) must be sent to the company recruiter within three business days (72 hours) explaining the reasons for the missed interview and a copy must be given to either WCS or CDC.
-Your access to Handshake will be denied until a copy of your letter or email is received by the CDC or WCS (email firstname.lastname@example.org or email@example.com).
+- After your first no show or late cancellation, in order to avoid being restricted from using from using Handshake or other career center resources, a letter (written or email) must be sent to the company recruiter within three business days (72 hours) explaining the reasons for the missed interview and a copy must be given to either WCS or OCC.
+Your access to Handshake will be denied until a copy of your letter or email is received by the OCC or WCS (email firstname.lastname@example.org or email@example.com).

 3. After accepting an offer from a company, the following will be completed:

 - I will notify the WCS or OCC of my placement information.*

 - I will stop interviewing through the on-campus interview system.

 - I will notify employers actively recruiting me that I have accepted an offer.

 - I will fulfill my commitments made in the job offer accepted.

 - I agree not to renege or decline a previously accepted offer or use an accepted offer as leverage for another offer elsewhere.